great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 context = gx.get_context(mode="file")
 ```
-We first import a few modules that we’ll need to use in our GX configuration, as well as create the Data Context.
-In our example, we will store our configuration to the file system.
+This section first imports a few modules that you will need to use in the  GX configuration, as well as create the Data Context.
+In this example, you will store our configuration to the file system, but other storage methods are available as well.

 > You can either press the b button on your keyboard or press the “Insert a cell below” button in any cell to create a new cell.